Milwaukee man killed in early morning crash in Brighton

 A 66-year-old Milwaukee man was killed early Monday morning in a single-car crash in Brighton.

-According to the Kenosha County Sheriff’s Department, the man was driving south on 312th Avenue (Highway J) when he lost control on a curve approaching 7th Street (Highway BB) and crashed into a wooded area on the west side of 312th Avenue.
-The sheriff’s department was called to the scene at 2:59 a.m.
+According to the Kenosha County Sheriff’s Department, the man was driving south on 312th Avenue (Highway J) when he lost control on a curve approaching Seventh Street (Highway BB) and crashed into a wooded area on the west side of 312th Avenue.
+The Sheriff’s Department was called to the scene at 2:59 a.m.

 It’s easy to prevent being a victim of car-related thefts.
 Here are some steps to help prevent your contents from being stolen from your vehicle.